Davina McCall health update issued after urgent brain tumour surgery

 According to the NHS, non-cancerous brain tumours are more common in people over the age of 50, and symptoms include headaches, blackouts, behavioural changes and loss of consciousness.

-In a message to her account, Douglas said she will be “off grid for a bit”, while she recovers.
+In a message to McCall’s account, Douglas said she will be “off grid for a bit” while she recovers.

 “I’m sure she’ll read all the comments when she’s able to so feel free to send love.
 The support of people is amazingly powerful.
 Have a great day everyone.
 Michael xxx.”

-The former Big Brother host has long advocated on women’s health issues, and presented documentaries on contraception and the menopause.
+The former Big Brother host has long been a champion of women’s health issues, and has presented documentaries on contraception and the menopause.

-Last year, she became an MBE in the King’s birthday honours for services to broadcasting, and in 2022 released the book Menopausing: The Positive Roadmap To Your Second Spring, with the aim of ending “the shame and horrific misinformation surrounding menopause”.
+Last year, she became an MBE in the King’s birthday honours for services to broadcasting, and in 2022 she released a book titled Menopausing: The Positive Roadmap To Your Second Spring, with the aim of ending “the shame and horrific misinformation surrounding menopause”.

-That same year, she fronted the Channel 4 documentary Davina McCall: Sex, Mind And The Menopause, and told the BBC that the perimenopausal symptoms caused her difficulties multi-tasking and she considered that she had a brain tumour or Alzheimer’s disease at the time, as her father Andrew suffers from the latter condition.
+That same year, she fronted the Channel 4 documentary Davina McCall: Sex, Mind and the Menopause.
+She told the BBC that perimenopausal symptoms had caused her difficulties with multitasking, leading her to wonder if she might have a brain tumour or Alzheimer’s disease at the time, as her father Andrew suffers from the latter condition.

 Additional reporting by agencies